Sam Matlock: Life and career

-In May 2021, Matlock joined Jamie Lenman for his Separation Event livestream, a live playing of his pandemic King of Clubs mini-album, deputising for PENGSHUi's Illaman on "Summer of Discontent".
+Wargasm released the mixtape Explicit: The Mixxxtape (2022) and the album Venom (2023), which respectively charted at number 19 on the UK Rock & Metal Albums Chart and number 88 on the UK Albums Chart.
+One track from Venom, "Bang Ya Head", was written about Matlock's experiences working behind a bar.
 In July 2024, he featured on Crashface's "Maniac", a track about the extracurricular requirements of musicians, which later appeared on their third EP Life and Death in the Wasteland.
 Between October 2023 and August 2024, Matlock co-wrote Harpy's "Inside Out", Bambie Thug's "Doomsday Blue", and Bex's "Taste Better".